bmwas/AIGVE_Tool/README.md

   - To bypass for debugging (not recommended): set `-e REQUIRE_GPU=0` when running the container.
   Notes:
   - The container logs print a CUDA check JSON at startup (from `torch`), e.g. `{ "cuda_available": true, ... }`.
-  - If CUDA is not available (e.g., missing `--gpus all` or drivers/toolkit), the container exits with a fatal message unless you explicitly set `REQUIRE_GPU=0`.
+  - If CUDA is not available (e.g., missing `--gpus '"device=1"'` or drivers/toolkit), the container exits with a fatal message unless you explicitly set `REQUIRE_GPU=0`.

 ### Call the API
 - __Health__